kyrafetter/ai-image-detector/README.md

 For our first model iteration, we chose to maintain a simple model with only a few layers for simplicity sake, and this yielded good performance.
 In our second model, we hoped to increase the complexity of the model to learn more features, potentially allowing us to better learn differences between real and fake images.
 We ended up seeing a slight decrease in model performance, which we attribute to the addition of Gaussian noise requiring more epochs for effective learning, along with potentially premature adjustments in the adaptive learning rate, both of which could have impacted the overall performance, especially without additional tuning.
 Nevertheless, the model exhibited greater loss convergence, as reflected in the flattening of training and validation loss curves, indicating reduced underfitting.

+For our final model, we made a series of improvements to increase the complexity of our model to help with underfitting.
+The first change we made is adding more epochs.
+We doubled the number of epochs from 5 to 10 in order to try and have more convergence in our loss, and achieve a higher accuracy without underfitting.

+We also implemented an adaptive learning rate which seeks to help the model fine-tune its learning and avoid potential oscillating accuracy with higher epoch numbers.
+Given that our epoch count is relatively lower, we decided to halve the learning rate at each step, in order to not make the training too dramatically slow.
+If this model were to be run on a computing cluster or similar, with higher epoch counts, this adaptive learning rate could potentially be tuned to be a much sharper dropoff, albeit at later epochs.
+It is also worth mentioning, the lower epoch count is somewhat less concerning, given that our large training data set leads to 375 gradient updates per epoch or 3750 total across 10 epochs (as discussed in Milestone 3), so there are still a large number of gradient updates occuring, just not with the full dataset.

+Three model architecture updates were made on this iteration of the model.
+Firstly, we realized that our previous model was underfitting, so we need to make architecture updates that would increase model complexity and allow the model to see more complex features.
+To increase model complexity, we added more convolutional layers with more filters.
+Now, we have 128, 256, and 512 feature maps because of the added convolutional layers.
+Additionally, we tried to replicate behavior of more complex CNN models like ResNet to increase the complexity of our model.
+One idea we replicated from more complex architectures is Global Average Pooling (GAP).
+We added a layer for GAP that replaced a previous flattening layer.
+We decided to use GAP because it would allow the model to focus on global patterns in each image by aggregating spatial information across the feature map.
+Finally, we also incorporated a residual/skip connection.
+We added a skip connection from the output of the convolutional layer x2 and the convolutional layer x5.
+Essentially, we projected and resized the output x2 to match the number of channels in x5 through a 1 by 1 convolutional layer.
+Then, I added the x_skip layer, which is the transformed layer of x_2 to x_5 so that the features from the x_2 layer are added element wise to the features from x_skip.
+The goal with adding this skip connection is to ensure that information from earlier layers is passed forward to the later stages of the network so that the model can learn more low-level features for the earlier layers and allow feature reuse without creating too large of a network.
+The model architecture can be found in the diagram attached below in order to replicate the structure of the model.

-The most important feature we felt impacted our model performance with the epoch number.
+Overall, the most important feature we felt impacted our model performance with the epoch number.
 Our first model did surprisingly well with only 5 epochs, but the added complexity of the second model may have meant that more epochs would have helped, especially in tweaking the learning rate; changing the learning rate in the early epochs may have contributed to slower learning, hence potentially reduced performance.
 The main limitation of the epoch count was hardware constraints, as we did not get the chance to run the model on higher performance hardware.
 Despite these limitations, however, we still felt our model was performing well, and could certainly improve with improvements such as epoch count, learning rate tweaking, etc. to learn the added noise and allow the model to be more robust.

 ## Conclusion

 For future directions, we would like to increase the size of our training dataset.
 Due to computational restraints, we used a subset of the original Kaggle dataset of 12,000 images, split 80-20 for training and validation.
 We predict that we may be able to achieve higher validation accuracy if we can increase the number (and thus diversity) of images in the training set.

 Additionally, we would like to train our model using more epochs in order to give the model more time to reach a global loss minimum.
 Due to computational resource limitations, we were only able to run approximately 10 epochs and saw some evidence of underfitting.
 Therefore, it would be advantageous to run at least 20 epochs when performing model training.

 Given these future directions, we feel that the most immediate next step would be to translate our current local set-up to a computer cluster like the SDSC in order to be able to access the computational resources required for these more computationally demanding tasks.

 We also attempted to implement K-Fold Cross-Validation during milestone 4 via a 5-fold cross-validation approach.
 By incorporating this method, we aimed to enhance the generalization capability of our model and provide a fair assessment of its performance across diverse data subsets.
 However, K fold cross validation seemed to exceed computational capacity by taking over 15 hours to run (the run could not be completed).
 We were not sure if there may have been some issue with K-fold interacting with our model, so decided to remove it due to time constraints and only proceed with the modifications listed above.
 Therefore, in future iterations of this project, it would be interesting to look at implementing K fold cross validation again (our code for K fold clustering is at the bottom of the MS4 notebook for reference on potential future iterations).

 Additionally, our model right now only incorporates some aspects of complex model architectures like ResNet, which are more frequently used for image segmentation and image classification tasks.
 Currently, our model only has several convolutional layers and one residual layer, we would like to possibly incorporate more complex model layers and architecture design similar to ResNet to improve our model complexity and applicability to the AI generated image classification task in the future.

 In the age of generative AI, it has become increasingly necessary to be able to differentiate between AI-generated images and real images, particularly in the realm of social media platforms, with important implications in misinformation spread and proper credit attribution.
 In response, our team has developed a preliminary machine learning model leveraging a CNN model architecture to perform binary classification on image input to determine if images are synthetic (AI-generated) or real.
 While future work is needed to more robustly train the model, we believe that the model we present here provides a notable first step towards being able to accurately differentiate between synthetic and real images in the public sphere.